TechWriterKara/docs/pages/katalon-studio/tutorials/quick_start.md

 title: "Quick Start"
 sidebar: katalon_studio_tutorials_sidebar
 permalink: katalon-studio/tutorials/quick_start.html
-description: "A quick guide to set up and start your first automation test with Katalon Studio that helps you start automation testing on web and mobile in no times."
+description: "A quick guide to set up and begin your first automation test with Katalon Studio that helps you start automation testing on web and mobile in no time."
 ---
 <iframe width="560" height="349" src="https://www.youtube.com/embed/Q80JTXYIteU?autoplay=1" frameborder="0" allowfullscreen="allowfullscreen">&nbsp;</iframe>

-**A quick guide to set up and start your first automation test with Katalon Studio, a complete test automation tool, built on the top of Selenium and Appium.
-You now can start automation testing on web &**** mobile with the least efforts and no costs.
+**A quick guide to set up and start your first automation test with Katalon Studio, a complete test automation tool built on the top of Selenium and Appium.
+You now can start automation testing on web &**** mobile with the least amount of effort and no costs.
 Free download at [www.katalon.com](https://www.katalon.com)**

 **Read full guideline [here.](/x/l4Ei)**

 ### Introduction

-This Getting Started Guide gives you a quick introduction to Katalon Studio, from downloading to activation and running your first automation test.
+Our Quick Start Guide gives you an introduction to Katalon Studio, from downloading to activation and running your first automation test.

 ### Download Katalon Studio

-Katalon Studio is available for free, supporting both Windows and Mac.
+Katalon Studio is available for free and supports both Windows and Mac.
 Visit [Katalon Studio website](https://www.katalon.com/) to download the latest version.

 ### Environment Configuration

-First you need to verify if your computer meets the [System Requirements](http://docs.katalon.com/display/KD/System+Requirements) of Katalon Studio.
+First, you need to verify if your computer meets the [System Requirements](http://docs.katalon.com/display/KD/System+Requirements) of Katalon Studio.

-- If you do **Web UI** testing, then no additional settings are needed except making sure the required browsers are installed.
+- If you do **Web UI** testing, no additional settings are needed except to ensure the required browsers are installed.
 Check [this list](/x/dAAM) for all supported browsers.

-- In case of **Mobile** testing, you need to install **Node.js, Appium** and enable **USB Debugging mode** on your device first.
+- In case of **Mobile** testing, you need to install **Node.js, Appium** and enable **USB Debugging mode** on your device before beginning.
 Please refer to [Installation Guide](http://docs.katalon.com/display/KD/Installation+and+Setup) for more details.

 ### Start Katalon Studio

 To start Katalon Studio, double-click on the **katalon.exe** (Microsoft Windows) or **katalon** (Mac) file in the directory where you unpack Katalon Studio.

-Once started, the application should display a splash screen.
+Once starting, the application should display a splash screen.

 ### Activate Katalon Build